 The Principal is responsible for the co-ordination and administration of the Complaints Procedure but may delegate some or all of his responsibilities to an appropriate senior member of staff.
 In this regard his main responsibilities are to:

 - be the first point of contact while the matter remains unresolved and keep records;

 - co-ordinate the complaints procedures in the College;

 - monitor the keeping, confidentiality and storage of records in relation to complaints;

-Complaints Records & Form: every concern or complaint notified to a member of staff will be noted, together with the action taken.
-All formal complaints will also be noted on a standard internal form, kept securely by the Complaints Co-ordinator.
+Complaints Records and Form: every concern or complaint notified to any member of staff will be noted, together with the action taken.

 Stage 1: concerns and difficulties